Dana94/2019-website/blog/2020-05-29-css-animations-part-2.md

      sandbox="allow-forms allow-modals allow-popups allow-presentation allow-same-origin allow-scripts allow-autoplay"
    ></iframe>

-I found that I have gained a new understanding after taking the time to create examples and read more of what CSS animations has to offer.
+This concludes my CSS Animation series.

+While I wrote these articles for myself, I hope it helped someone else understand what CSS animation has to offer and give you loads of ideas of how to use it it your projects.

 ## Resources